 Section 402.
-Reports and Formal Complaints of Prohibited Conduct complaints of prohibited conduct made in accordance with the Policy.
+Reports and Formal Complaints of Prohibited Conduct

+The University strongly encourages anyone who experiences, witnesses, or becomes aware of Sexual Misconduct to report such conduct immediately.
+The University prohibits retaliation against any person who makes a good faith report or formal complaint of conduct prohibited under the Policy as of 1/20/22.
+The University will promptly respond to reports or formal complaints of prohibited conduct made in accordance with the Policy.
 The University's response will include measures designed to stop the prohibited conduct, prevent its recurrence, and remediate any adverse effects of such conduct.
 The University provides multiple avenues for reporting.
 Individuals may choose to make a report to the University under the Policy, to law enforcement for potential criminal prosecution, to both, or neither.
 Complaints made to the University and law enforcement can be pursued simultaneously.
 The Title IX Officer is responsible for overseeing the investigation and resolution of formal complaints and inquiries into reports of prohibited conduct under the Policy.